Obtaining a Motorcycle Driver's Licence (Classes 6A, 6B and 6C)

 The examiner will take the time to explain the test procedure.
 You will then be asked to wear a vest displaying the words “Examen moto SAAQ.”

-The examiner will then follow you in an automobile driven by an assistant.
+The examiner will follow you in an automobile driven by an assistant.
 The vehicle will be equipped with a sign displaying the words “Examen moto SAAQ.”
 You will be provided with a hearing device to hear the examiner's instructions.
+We recommend that you wear a full-face helmet for increased protection and to better hear the examiner's instructions during the test.

 Whether you pass or fail the test, the examiner will take the time to indicate your strong points as well as the areas that need improvement.